RxSwiftCommunity/RxStarscream/README.md

 ## Usage examples

-After instal via CococPods, you should import the framework.
+After instal via CococPods or Carthage, you should import the framework.

 ```swift
 import RxStarscream